Quantum thermodynamic advantage in work extraction from steerable quantum correlations: Abstract

 \section{Abstract}

-Inspired by the primary goal of quantum thermodynamics---to characterize quantum signatures and leverage their benefits in thermodynamic scenarios---, we design a work extraction game within a bipartite framework that exhibits a quantum thermodynamic advantage.
+Inspired by the primary goal of quantum thermodynamics---to characterize quantum signatures and leverage their benefits in thermodynamic scenarios---, we design a work extraction task within a bipartite framework that exhibits a quantum thermodynamic advantage.
 The steerability of quantum correlations between the two parties is the key resource enabling such an advantage.
-In designing the game, we exploit the correspondence between steerability and the incompatibility of observables.
+In designing the task, we exploit the correspondence between steerability and the incompatibility of observables.
 Our work extraction protocol involves mutually unbiased bases, which exhibit maximum incompatibility and therefore maximum steerability, showcased in maximally entangled quantum states.
+The work extraction protocols consist of quenches and thermalization processes, which serve as fundamental building blocks for various thermodynamic protocols, such as heat engines.
 We derive upper bounds on the extractable work for unsteerable and steerable correlations and devise a protocol that saturates the latter.
 The ratio between the extractable work in steerable and unsteerable scenarios, which encapsulates the quantum advantage, increases with the dimension of the underlying system (sometimes referred to as an unbounded advantage).
 This proves a quantum thermodynamic advantage arising from steerable quantum correlations.